-Leverage technology investments to maximize the benefits of Industry 4.0 decisions.
+Leverage technology investments to maximize Industry 4.0 decisions.

 Industry 4.0 capabilities promote success, but an advanced infrastructure of technologies is required to make them work.

 Organizations must assess their strategic goals, review the capabilities of existing partners in the business ecosystem, and determine the tools and resources that push innovation forward-then invest accordingly.